-Jonathan was recently awarded Second Prize in the 2018 New York International Vocal Competition and First Prize in the 2016 New York Lyric Opera Competition.
-The tenor was a 2016 prize-winning finalist in the Mildred Miller Competition, and a semi-finalist in both the Giulio Gari International Vocal Competition and the Gerda Lissner International Vocal Competition.
+He won Second Place in the 2018 New York International Vocal competition, and First Prize in the 2017 New York Lyric Opera Competition, from which Mr. Tetelman performed concerts at both Lincoln Center and Carnegie Hall.
+The tenor was also a 2016 prize-winning finalist in the Mildred Miller (Opera Theater of Pittsburgh) Competition, and a semi-finalist in both the Giulio Gari International Vocal Competition and the Gerda Lissner International Vocal Competition.

 Mr. Tetelman completed the graduate performance studies program at The New School of Music, Mannes College and earned his undergraduate degree from Manhattan School of Music.
 He was born in Castro, Chile and grew up in central New Jersey.